 This scholarship was created in 2012 by Jeff and Bond Sandoe on behalf of American Art Clay Company.
 Intended to help advance future study of ceramics by a graduating senior, the award of $1000 for direct payment toward tuition, is selected by the scholarship committee.

 Given to a student whose excellent work displays creative problem-solving and overcoming obstacles.
 The $500 award, selected by the scholarship committee for direct payment toward tuition, is donated by Nancy & Ken Ernst, Bob Feder, Barbara Feder-Murdock and Zach Murdock in honor of Helen and Daniel Feder.

 Jared Branfman was an artist of extraordinary ability and passion.
 He was an athlete and league champion in wrestling, track, and soccer.
 He was a scholar of art history, Hispanic culture and was fluent in Spanish.
 He was a person whose life and spirit embodied curiosity, intellect, creativity, kindness, boundless energy, and incomparable courage.
 A love of education and a dedication to sharing his knowledge and experience with others was in his blood.
 Jared passed away on September 27, 2005 after a 2 1/2 year battle with cancer.
 He was 23 years old.
-It is an honor for us to have this scholarship awarded in the name and memory of our son and brother Jared.
+This scholarship is given in celebration of the life of our son, brother, and friend Jared.
 The Branfman Family This $500 award is selected by the Scholarship committee for direct payment toward tuition.